 - meal allowance which is entitled by law according to the number of hours spent on a business trip.

 Basic compensation for the purpose of travel expenses reimbursement is determined by the Ministry of Labor and Social Affairs of the Czech Republic.

-For each calendar day of business trip, employees are entitled to a meal allowance of:
+For each calendar day of business trip, the employee belongs allowance in the amount of:

 The basic rate for the use of road motor vehicles